onejar99/programming-tutorial/tutorial-python/install-python-on-windows.md

-# Install Python on Windows
+# How to Install Python on Windows

 A simple guide to installing Python on Windows.